 Skip to main content

-1. You will not present/publish data in which an individual can be identified.
+1. Do not present/publish data in which an individual can be identified.
 Publication of small cell sizes should be avoided.

-2. You will not attempt to link nor permit others to link the data with individually identified records in another database.
+2. Do not attempt to link nor permit others to link the data with individually identified records in another database.

-3. You will not attempt to learn the identity of any person whose data are contained in the supplied file(s).
+3. Do not attempt to learn the identity of any person whose data are contained in the supplied file(s).

 4. If the identity of any person is discovered inadvertently, then the following should be done;